dmsilev/spirit/README.md

 - ***negative_field_cycle.py*** : To simulate negative field cycle experiment, where sample was relaxed at some H_t = H_high, then H_t was suddenly reduced to H_t = H_low, and after relaxing for some time again H_t was ramped back up to H_high
 <img width="1440" height="690" alt="Screenshot 2025-08-26 at 10 20 19 PM" src="https://github.com/user-attachments/assets/3959b495-924e-4821-9af7-996bd9133535" />

-- **/utils** : Some usefull Jupyter notebooks.
+- **utils/** : Some usefull Jupyter notebooks.
 Mainly to combine data from different runs to reduce noise
+- **input/***: Config cfg files used
+- **data/**: Examples of html/csv data generated from simulation, for 4x4x4 and 10x10x10 lattices